mahyarmadad/React-Toast/README.md

 </SnackbarProvider>;
 ```

 You can then display messages with the `useSnackbar` hook.
-More examples [can be found here](https://github.com/TeamWertarbyte/material-ui-snackbar-provider/tree/master/stories).
+and gave it a Type and Variant like <a href="https://material-ui.com/components/alert/">Material-ui-Alert</a>

 ```js
 import { useSnackbar } from 'nextjs-toast'